 Pumpkin Seeds are said to be helpful in alleviating nausea, motion sickness, and travel sickness.

 Some promising research in Japan has indicated that the high fiber content in Pumpkin Seed offers a huge defense against some malignant diseases and ailments associated with the digestive system.

 Pumpkin seeds may help reduce blood sugar levels in people with type 2 diabetes.
 However, more research is needed.

 Pumpkin Seed is highly nutritious.
 Especially in beta-carotene, as well as vitamins and minerals.
 This can be obtained only from very few other fruits or vegetables.

 Pumpkin Seeds have been thought to be useful for psychological treatments, and some studies have demonstrated that the L-tryptophan content in the seeds may help ease depression.

-Diets rich in pumpkin seeds have been associated with a reduced risk of stomach, breast, lung, prostate and colon cancers (1).
+Diets rich in pumpkin seeds have been associated with a reduced risk of stomach, breast, lung, prostate, and colon cancers (1).
 A large observational study found that eating them was associated with a reduced risk of breast cancer in postmenopausal women (2).
-Others studies suggest that the lignans in pumpkin seeds may play a key role in preventing and treating breast cancer (3).
+Other studies suggest that the lignans in pumpkin seeds may play a key role in preventing and treating breast cancer (3).
 Further test-tube studies found that a supplement containing pumpkin seeds had the potential to slow down the growth of prostate cancer cells (4).

-Used externally, Pumpkin Seed oil is used for healing wounds, especially burns and for chapped skin.
+Used externally, Pumpkin Seed Oil is used for healing wounds, especially burns, and for chapped skin.